What is the consensus in anti-avoidance legislation between countries within the EU, such as low-tax countries like Bulgaria?

 VIDEO TRANSCRIPT

 What is the consensus in the anti-avoidance legislation between countries within the eu for example, low tax countries like Bulgaria?
 Very good question.
-So if you look at anti avoidance legislation within the eu this has become very, increasingly harmonized, especially regarding concerns about tax base erosion and profit shifting and all the bips initiatives.
+So if you look at anti avoidance legislation within the eu this has become very, increasingly harmonized, especially regarding concerns about tax base erosion and all the bips initiatives.

 Now, EU member states, including the lower taxed countries like Bulgaria, daily sovereignty over their tax systems, but they must also comply with the overarching EU directives.
 Those directors are aimed at preventing tax avoidance because you want to see it as one larger, say, structure of member states and not just the individual jurisdictions as they are.
 So the consensus within the EU regarding these anti-avoidance legislation can be summarized as follows.
 So you’ve got to adhere to the EU directives.
 And there’s EU directors called the anti-tax avoidance directive.
 And then there’s very specific implementation.
 Now, if you look at a tad the anti-tax avoidance directive, that’s the key part of EU legislation.
 And it includes provisions on interest limitation, exit taxation, general anti-abuse rules or car as it is known.
 And then your typical CFC rules control foreign company rules.
 So it’s very important that even the low tax jurisdictions also have to abide with these rules, even though the country’s specific rules may say one thing, they’ve also got a because they’re part of the EU they’ve got to follow a certain process and framework.